OWASP/CheatSheetSeries/cheatsheets_draft/GraphQL_Cheat_Sheet.md

 In this case it could be used to enumerate every possible `droid` object that is stored on the server in very few network requests as opposed to a standard REST API where the requester would need to submit a different network request for every different `droid` ID they want to request.
 This type of attack can lead to the following issues:

+- DoS attacks - A high number of queries or object requests in a single network call could cause a database to hang or exhaust other available resources (e.g. memory, CPU, downstream services).
 - Enumerating every instance of an object on the server, such as users, emails, and user IDs.
 - Brute forcing passwords, 2 factor authentication codes (OTPs), session tokens, or other sensitive values.
 - WAFs, RASPs, IDS/IPS, SIEMs, or other security tooling will likely not detect these attacks since they only appear to be one single request rather than an a massive amount of network traffic.